leandroroser/linux-copilot/Readme.md

 # Linux Copilot

-Linux Copilot is a command line tool for Linux that allows users to generate Linux commands using GPT-3 that can be run on the fly as a regular command in the same terminal after user confirmation.
+Linux Copilot is a command line tool for Linux that allows users to generate Linux commands using GPT-3 that can be run on the fly as a regular command in the same terminal after user confirmation, without fancy UI, just pure Linux!

 ## Prerequisites